 Youth Technology Program

-Computer instruction is an important component in helping disadvantaged migrant students.
-Tablets and other forms of technology are used as teaching /learning tools through integration with reading and math lessons.
+Computerized instruction is an important component in helping disadvantaged migrant students.
+Tablets and other forms of technology are used as teaching and learning tools through integration with reading and math lessons.
 This program is designed specifically with the needs of migrant students, traveling to Montana with their parents, in mind.